Riimu/Kit-CSRF/README.md

 that should be included in each submitted form using a hidden field named `csrf_token`.

-If the token submitted in the form does not match the token stored in the user cookie, the `validateRequest()` method will send a HTTP 400 (bad request) header and kill the script execution.
-In normal use, this will not affect normal users, but it will prevent any CSRF attacks against your website.
+If the submitted token does not match against the secret token stored in the cookie or session, the `validateRequest()` method will send a HTTP 400 (bad request) header and kill the script execution.
+This should not affect the normal usage of your website, but it will prevent any CSRF attack attempts against your website.

 As an example, here is a simple web page that has one form that can be
 submitted: